Peter Van Den Begin

 Peter Alfons Christiaan Van Den Begin (born 25 October 1964 in Berchem) is a Belgian actor and director.
 He has two daughters with actress and singer-songwriter Tine Reymer.

 His very first theater performances include acting in such plays as De Straat (Ronald Van Rillaer), Droomspel (Mannen van den Dam) and De getemde feeks (theaterMalpertuis).
 Later on he has continued his theater acting career by performing in various plays.
 Under Blauwe Maandag Compagnie he has performed in such pieces like All for love, Joko and Vrijen met dieren.

 Awards

 In the 44th Gent Film Festival in 2017 Van de Begin received two Flemish Actors' Guild awards as the best actor both in theater for his role in Risjaar Drei (Olympique Dramatique & Toneelhuis) and in film for his performance in the movie King of the Belgians.

 Filmography

+Writing

 Together with Stany Crets he has been a writer for: